 - Poke the Poodle: The Dark Chick literally takes candy from a kid.

 - Recycled Premise: The substance-dissolving MacGuffin and the spy with a Secret Identity and romance problems were all in Agent Cody Banks.

 - Rule of Funny: Though every Jackie Chan movie fight scene is under this category, there's also a scene in which Bob tosses a small kid no older than 5 up in the air extremely high, and she lands into her clothes.
-Of course, if you are to do this in real life, it would be child abuse and there's a 99.9% chance the child will die.
+Of course, if you were to do this in real life, it would be considered child abuse with a 99.9% chance the child will die.
 Unless you're Jackie Chan doing it.

 - Secret Identity: Chan's character, Bob Ho, is a secret spy disguising himself as a pen importer.